-Ex-Baltimore Mayor To Be Sentenced In 'Healthy Holly' Children's Book Scheme
+Ex-Baltimore Mayor Gets 3 Years In Prison For 'Healthy Holly' Children's Book Scheme

-Former Baltimore Mayor Catherine Pugh will be sentenced Thursday, three months after she pleaded guilty to federal fraud, tax and conspiracy charges over a scheme involving sales of her self-published Healthy Holly children's books.
+Former Baltimore Mayor Catherine Pugh was sentenced to three years in federal prison Thursday.

+It was just months ago she pleaded guilty to federal fraud, tax and conspiracy charges over a scheme involving sales of her self-published Healthy Holly children's books.

+Prosecutors had been seeking a five-year prison sentence for the 69-year-old Democrat who had served in Baltimore for decades.

-Prosecutors were seeking a sentence of about five years in prison.
-Pugh's lawyers asked the judge for a more lenient prison sentence of one year and one day, noting that she is a first-time offender and she entered a guilty plea.
+Pugh's lawyers had asked the judge for a more lenient prison sentence of one year and one day, noting that she is a first-time offender and she entered a guilty plea.

+BREAKING: Pugh will serve a 3 year sentence, somewhere in the middle of the 5 years prosecutors asked for and the 1 year 1 day her lawyers countered with— emily sullivan (@emilyasullivan) February 27, 2020

 She pleaded guilty in November to conspiracy to commit wire fraud, conspiracy to defraud the government and two counts of tax evasion.